 Click here to read more about Cornerstone's billing procedures.

 A. Insurance reimbursement rates, especially Medicare and Medicaid, do not cover our very conservative cost of operations.
 We now have the solution that enables us to receive better reimbursement and provide enhanced patient access.
-The Cornerstone-Memorial partnership is necessary to accomplish this goal.
+The Cornerstone - Yakima Valley Memorial partnership is necessary to accomplish this goal.

-A. As of June 1, 2010, Cornerstone Medicine will operate as an outpatient provider for Memorial Hospital.
+A. Cornerstone Medicine operates as an outpatient provider for Yakima Valley Memorial.
 State billing regulations are different for hospitals than primary care clinics.
-You will receive two bills, one from Memorial Physicians for professional services and another from Yakima Valley Memorial Hospital for facility fees; as you would if you went to the hospital.
+You will receive two bills, one from Memorial Physicians for professional services and another from Yakima Valley Memorial for facility fees; as you would if you went to the hospital.

 A. You will initially have an increased out-of-pocket expense which will help meet your insurance deductible more quickly.
 Like all insurance, once you have reached your deductible these fees are likely to be covered.
 For our Medicare patients, we anticipate an average increase in co-insurance payments of $12 per visit.
 We encourage you to consult your insurance provider if you have questions.

 Q. Why do my billing statements look different?

 A. You will receive one bill from "Memorial Physicians" for professional fees and another from "Yakima Valley Memorial" for facility fees.
 These statements are sent separately and often staggered based upon your insurance company's processing procedures.
 We bill your insurance as a courtesy and wait for an assessment of patient responsibility before you receive billing from us.
 So, you may receive the two statements for a single visit at different times.

 Q. Will Cornerstone Medicine continue to be a part of the preferred provider list?